apache/pekko/docs/src/main/paradox/common/binary-compatibility-rules.md

 ### Cases where binary compatibility is not retained

-If a security vulnerability is reported in Akka or a transient dependency of Akka and it cannot be solved without breaking binary compatibility then fixing the security issue is more important.
+If a security vulnerability is reported in Pekko or a transient dependency of Pekko and it cannot be solved without breaking binary compatibility then fixing the security issue is more important.
 In such cases binary compatibility might not be retained when releasing a minor version.
 Such exception is always noted in the release announcement.

 We do not guarantee binary compatibility with versions that are EOL, though in practice this does not make a big difference: only in rare cases would a change